tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "illegal_parameter" alert if one is violated.

-If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry which corresponds to one of the KeyShareEntries offered by the client, that the server has selected for the negotiated key exchange.
+If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry which corresponds to one of the KeyShareEntry values offered by the client, that the server has selected for the negotiated key exchange.
 Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.